Carter425/OYDREADME/README.md

 ### Setting up and testing your custom copilot in Visual Studio Code

-Note: Testing this sample requires that you are logged into Azure CLI and you have Cognitive Services OpenAI User role assigned to you per the pre-requisites.
+Note: Testing this sample requires that you are logged into Azure CLI and you have [Cognitive Services OpenAI User role assigned to you](https://learn.microsoft.com/en-us/azure/ai-services/openai/how-to/role-based-access-control#add-role-assignment-to-an-azure-openai-resource) per the prerequisites.

 1. Go to Visual Studio Code.